zenseact/zod-web/_pages/annotations.md

 |`Unclear`|`Unclear` refer to a sign for which it is not possible to distinguish between the classes above.|

 ## Ego road
+The ego road annotations refer to polygons in the image that describe the road surface on which the ego vehicle is travelling.
+It is divided into two classes: `Road` and `Debris` as shown in the table below.s

 |Class| Comment |
 |-----|---------|